 Canonical and Non-Canonical Gospels

 - The Nag Hammadi Corpus was discovered in 1945.
 One of the most important texts in this collection was the Gospel of Thomas, a list of 114 sayings of Jesus.
-How does a Gospel made up entirely of sayings with no narrative differ from the emphases of the Gospels in the New Testament?
+How does a Gospel made up of sayings with no narrative differ from the emphases of the New Testament Gospels?

-- Below are some sayings in the Gospel of Thomas: which sound familiar to you from your reading of the New Testament Gospels and which sound very different (there is a scholarly stalemate about whether Thomas is dependent or independent of the Synoptics or whether Thomas is a rolling corpus with some early independent sayings enlarged by later sayings that may have been influenced by/react to the Synoptics)?
-What are the views of Thomas on Jesus, the disciples/other Christian traditions, soteriology (dealing with salvation) or eschatology (dealing with the end times’)?
+- Below are some sayings in Thomas: which sound familiar from the New Testament Gospels and which sound very different (there is a stalemate about whether Thomas is dependent or independent of the Synoptics or whether it is a rolling corpus with some early independent sayings enlarged by later sayings influenced by or in reaction to the Synoptics)?
+What are the views of Thomas on Jesus, other disciples or Christian traditions, soteriology (salvation) or eschatology (end times)?